Confinement results near point vortices on the rotating sphere: Power-law confinement result

 Observe that the notation \eqref{BS-kernel} also makes sense in the ambient Euclidean space so that actually $K_{\mathbb{S}^2}$ is well-defined on

 If one denote by $K_{\mathbb{R}^3}$ the extension, since $\mathbb{S}^2$ is a submanifold of $\mathbb{R}^3$, we have

 We then continue to keep the notation $K_{\mathbb{S}^2}$ for its $\R^3$ extension.
-The curvature of the sphere might create some instabilities in the internal radial direction.
-Therefore, one might need the following refined hypothesis with respect to the planar case. \begin{hypothesis} Assume that $(\mathbf{x}_1^0,\ldots,\mathbf{x}_N^0)$ is such that the solution of the point-vortex dynamics satisfies
+Let us introduce the following Hypothesis, similar to Hypothesis 3.1 of \cite{Donati_2025_Crystal} in the planar case, but somewhat relaxed to a weaker constraint, as discussed below. \begin{hypothesis} Assume that $(\mathbf{x}_1^0,\ldots,\mathbf{x}_N^0)$ is such that the solution of the point-vortex dynamics satisfies